heathack-org/HeatHack-Guide/our-monitors/v4-in-internet-mode/connect-to-monitor.md

 - Only one person at a time should try to connect to the monitor.

-- You can make your phone, tablet, or laptop check for the heathack-s network more frequently to speed things up.
+- You can make your phone, tablet, or laptop check for the heathack-NUM network more frequently to speed things up.
 On a phone, it is usually done by pulling down from the top to refresh the wifi network list.
 On a Windows laptop, the list will refresh every time you click on the network connection icon in the taskbar.

 ```